kumpeapps/KKid/README.md

 -   [X] Movie Search with movie ratings
 -   [X] TV Show Search with Ratings
 -   [X] Linking TMDb account for saving movies/tv shows to favorites and watch list
+-   [ ] Share wish list with other people